Vuurvos1/twitchTTS/README.md

 If you want to only show and or read out the highlighted messages send by subs you can do so by adding `subOnly=true` to the URL

+#### Character limit

+By adding the limit parameter to your URL you can prevent very long messages from beeing totaly read out.
+By default this is set to null which will read out the entire message.
+You can change the limit using the limit parameter like so: `limit=100`

+Note that the character limit on a twitch message is 500 characters

 ### Example

 This is an example on how your URL might look: